nculwell/MathStudy/SchoolLevel.md

 These two books overlap quite a bit; I'm not sure if there is any substantive difference between them besides the sequencing of topics.
 His other book at this level, *College Algebra*, is superfluous because it is entirely contained within *Algebra and Trigonometry* (and it's only slightly cheaper).

+I suggest buying a decent-quality copy of whichever edition is cheapest.
 As of this writing, this one is the cheapest option to buy used:

 - [Axler's *Precalculus*, first edition, on Amazon](https://smile.amazon.com/Precalculus-Prelude-Calculus-Sheldon-Axler/dp/0470180722)

+Note that the covers of these paperback books are not especially strong and they tend to curl up.

 ### The Art of Problem Solving

-I gather this series began as two books by Richard Rusczyk, *The Art of Problem Solving* volumes 1 and 2, which are aimed at [Mathcounts](http://www.mathcounts.org/) contestants.
-However, the series has been expanded to include textbooks from precalculus through all of high school mathematics.
+I gather this series began as two books by Richard Rusczyk, *The Art of Problem Solving* volumes 1 and 2, which cover the pre-algebra curriculum and are aimed at [Mathcounts](http://www.mathcounts.org/) contestants.
+However, the series has been expanded to include textbooks from pre-algebra through all of high school mathematics.
 People rave about them, so they're probably pretty good.
 I've only looked at *Introduction to Algebra*, but I found it interesting and thorough in its explanations.

 - *Prealgebra*
 - *Introduction to Algebra*